Pilates with Machine: What is Reformer Pilates?

 Joseph Pilates developed a special system of exercise called ‘the art of controlled movements’ or “Contrology” in the early 1900s.
 Contrology is commonly known as Pilates.
 Pilates strengthens the core muscles for increased stability and enhanced flexibility when practiced consistently, with an emphasis on breathing and alignment.
 This in turn improves the overall posture, coordination, and balance of the body.
 There are various types of Pilates methods, but they all can be bifurcated into two types.
 1) Pilates is done on a mat i.e Mat Pilates 2) Pilates that needs a piece of equipment i.e. reformer Pilates.

 What Is a Pilates Reformer?

-When Pilates exercises are done using specialized equipment, it’s called reformer Pilates.
+When Pilates exercises are done using specialized equipment, it’s called reformer Pilates or Pilates with the machine.
 The machine is called a reformer.
 The reformer is probably the best-known resistance equipment in a gym these days.
-This specialized equipment is built using springs and pulleys attached to a bed frame with a moving carriage.
-Reformer helps perform resistance workouts targeted at specific muscle groups.

 How Does A Pilates Reformer Machine Work?